Professor of International Health Financing and Health Systems

 Division: Institute for Global Health and Development

-Professor Sophie Witter (BA, MA, PhD) is the Acting Head of the Institute for Global Health and Development Division at Queen Margaret University, Edinburgh.
-Sophie is a Professor of International Health Financing and Health Systems and is also a member of the Institute for Global Health and Development Research Centre.
+Professor Sophie Witter (BA, MA, PhD) is a Professor of International Health Financing and Health Systems in the Institute for Global Health and Development Division at Queen Margaret University, Edinburgh.
+Sophie is also a member of the Institute for Global Health and Development Research Centre.

 - Research Interests